florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

   With native machine code as plugins, #box[Notepad++] allows for great plugin language interoperability.
   In practice it common to write plugins in languages that compile directly to machine code, such as C, #box[C++] or C\#.
   #box[Notepad++] provides official header files for the API to #box[Notepad++] for plugin development in #box[C++].
-  There are also community-driven API definitions and templates for plugin development in Ada, C\#, D, Delphi or Ada available#footnote(link("https://npp-user-manual.org/docs/plugins/")).
+  There are also community-driven API definitions and templates for plugin development in Ada, C\#, D, Delphi or Ada available@notepad-manual.

   One can also argue, that every piece of software running today is eventually compiled to or interpreted as machine code.
   Thus it may be possible to embed higher-level technologies such as a Python runtime along with plugin logic written in Python inside a plugin.